hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    zero-length salt value instead (represented as a "-" in the presentation format).

-   NSEC3 records provide an an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties of this extra salt are complicated.
+   NSEC3 records provide an additional salt value, which can be combined with an FQDN to influence the resulting hash, but properties of this extra salt are complicated.

    In cryptography, salts generally add a layer of protection against offline, stored dictionary attacks by combining the value to be